COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 Diplomates will be able to begin the article exams if the CC requirements are not up-to-date; however, the requirements will need to be completed by the end of the current 3-year block to be listed as ‘Certified-Meeting CC Requirements’ and to proceed to the next block.

 A diplomate’s CC status at the end of 2021 will carry over to the 2022-2024 block.

-Yes, diplomates still need to complete the CME, Self-Assessment (SA), and PIP requirement prior to submitting the recertification Article application and fee.
+Yes, diplomates still need to complete the CME, Self-Assessment (SA), and PIP requirement prior to submitting the ABCC Pathway application and recertification fee by 9/1/2022.
 Passing the article exams prior to submitting the application may waive 16 out of the 24 Self-Assessment (SA) credits required.

 A diplomate’s status will remain ‘Certified- Meeting CC Requirements’ even if 30 article credits are not successfully completed in the first 3-year block, but only if they are meeting all other CC block requirements for CME, SA, PIP, fees, etc.

 A diplomate will become Not Certified if they: